-- 16 Replication is a fundamental tenet of science, but there is increasing fear among scientists that too few scientific - studies can be replicated.
-This has been termed the "replication crisis" (loannidis, 2005; Schooler, 2014).
-Scientific - 18 papers often include inadequate detail to enable reproduction (Haddaway and Verhoeven, 2015), many attempted - replications of well-known scientific studies have failed in a wide variety of disciplines (Bohannon, 2015; Hewitt, 2012; - 20 Moonesinghe et al., 2007; Open Science Collaboration, 2015), and rates of paper retractions are increasing (Cokol - et al., 2008; Steen et al., 2013).
-Because of this, researchers are working to develop new ways for researchers, research - institutions, research funders, and journals to overcome this problem (Peng, 2011; Sandve et al., 2013; Stodden et al.,

-Because replicating studies with new independent data is expensive, rarely published in high-impact journals, and sometimes even methodologically impossible, "reproducible research" is often suggested as a method for increasing our ability to assess the validity and rigor of scientific results (Peng, 2011).
-Research is reproducible when others can reproduce scientific results given only the original data, code, and documentation.
-This commentary describes basic requirements for reproducible research in ecology, evolution, and conservation science.
+- Replication is a fundamental tenet of science, but there is increasing fear among scientists that too few scientific studies can be replicated.
+This has been termed the "replication crisis" (loannidis 2005; Schooler 2014).
+Scientific papers often include inadequate detail to enable reproduction (Haddaway and Verhoeven 2015; Archmiller et al. 2020), many attempted replications of well-known scientific studies have failed in a wide variety of disciplines (Bohannon 2015; Hewitt 2012; Moonesinghe et al. 2007; Open Science Collaboration 2015), and rates of paper retractions are increasing (Cokol et al. 2008; Steen et al. 2013).
+Because of this, researchers are working to develop new ways for researchers, research institutions, research funders, and journals to overcome this problem (Peng 2011; Sandve et al. 2013; Stodden et al. 2013; Fiedler et al. 2012). - Because replicating studies with new independent data is expensive, rarely published in highimpact journals, and sometimes even methodologically impossible, "reproducible research" is often suggested as a method for increasing our ability to assess the validity and rigor of scientific results (Peng 2011).
+Research is reproducible when others can reproduce scientific results given only the original data, code, and documentation (Essawy et al. 2020).
+This commentary describes basic requirements for such reproducibility in biological research.
 In it, we make the case for why all research should be reproducible, explain why research is often not reproducible, and present a simple three-part framework all researchers can use to make their research more reproducible.
-These principles are applicable to researchers working in all types of research with data sets of all sizes and levels of complexity.
+These principles are applicable to researchers working in all types of biological research with data sets of all sizes and levels of complexity.